This site contains affiliate links. We may earn a commission if you purchase through our links — at no extra cost to you. Learn more

 Low to moderate (0.5–8 PPM)Air injection oxidation — Springwell WF1 removes up to 8 PPM H2S

-Moderate to high (5–15 PPM)Peroxide injection + carbon filter — most reliable for high concentrations
+Moderate to high (5–15 PPM)Peroxide injection + carbon filter (Matrixx InFusion) — most reliable for high concentrations

 Above 15 PPMChemical injection + aeration — professional system required